jakkn/docker-nwnx2server/README.md

 docker-compose up -d
 ```

+#### Note
-Options to nwserver is given in `docker-compose.yml`.
+Options to nwserver can be given in the following ways:
+- Using `docker-compose.yml` the default script can be changed to `compose-nwnstartup.sh` and will pass on any arguments from the compose file to nwserver.
+This is the recommended procedure.
+- Using the default script `nwnstartup.sh`.
+This will try to load a module named `module.mod`

 ## Dependencies
 - [Docker](https://docs.docker.com/engine/installation/)